 The male speaker looked at Lia as if she sprouted a hippogriff head at the side of her neck.
 Her glare made him uneasy.
-"Er-that your things were relocated by a patient's request this morning," he said.
+"Er-that your things were relocated to the patient's request row this morning," he said.

 "Oh."
-She stopped glaring and sighed.
+She sighed.
 The stress of the world rose off her bony shoulders.

 "Your cubby is here, by the by," the man offered with a point of a finger to the last cubby of the last row.
 Where special requests and last minute alterations for Healers were placed.

-Lia didn't speak as she gathered the necessary items from her shelf, ignoring Jason's presence.
+She didn't speak as she gathered the necessary items from her shelf, ignoring Jason's presence.
 Not from the shame of yelling at him, but because he caught her being tardy.
 Lia couldn’t fathom why they had moving assignment cubicles that were not properly announced, another one of Jason’s silly ideas since his recent promotion, Lia mentally scoffed.

-Lia's new patient's information was attached to her clipboard, along with a pink note from Miriam that she had no time to read.
+Her new patient's information was attached to her clipboard, along with a pink note from Miriam that she had no time to read.
 It probably was asking her to go out for drinks, Lia surmised as Miriam loved drinks and loved bonding with anyone with ears.
 Lia understood the need for female companionship in a place like St. Mungo’s, but that didn’t mean she would accept Miriam’s invitations for gossip mongering either.

-They had no up to date medical history and had not given their real name, she was certain.
-For she knew there was nothing remotely Latin, Greek, or Romantic about the surname Isawup.
+For her new patient had no up-to-date medical history listed.
+And they clearly had not given their real name.
+Of this, she was certain.
+Because she knew there was nothing remotely Latin, Greek, French or Irish about the surname Isawup.
 Nor was there any reason in her brain to believe that the corresponding first name, Siriusly, was in fact someone's given birth name.

 She gave an exasperated sigh and tried hard not to roll her eyes.
 She resigned to read the patient's symptoms and reason for seeking out her help.

-Usually, a patient request for Healer-in-trainings like herself meant that she was finally gaining some prestige and acknowledgement amongst the folks around Mungo's.
-If that was the case, she would welcome the patient with the wonky name with open arms and an everlasting smile.
+Usually, a patient request for Healer-in-trainings like herself meant that she was finally gaining some prestige amoungst the folks around Mungo's.
+If that was the case, she would welcome the wonky-named patient with open arms and smile.
 Yet...she doubted admiration for her work landed her this patient.

 Siriusly Isawup was undoubtedly a hoax and Lia was not one to enjoy practical jokes.
 Ever.
 Especially in such a setting as the Hospital she worked at.
 If this was some clever jape by Frédéric, he was going to hear about it later, Lia decided.
-She would storm on him unannounced and report his misbehaviour to their superior, Lionel Higgins.
+She would happily report his misbehaviour to their superior, Lionel Higgins.

-With each step towards the second floor, she wanted to seethe and stomp out her frustration.
-However, the corridors were never empty long and she had to keep a pleasant, but confident air about her.
-She held a respectable position as a Healer.
+With each step towards the second floor, Lia wanted to seethe and stomp out her frustration.
+However, the corridors were never empty long and she had to keep a pleasant and confident air about her.
+She held a respectable position as a Healer-in-Training.
 She had to fulfill her expectations and she has people to impress.
 She had to be cheerful, dependable, and respectable.
 Like she was when she was a Prefect.